 Calling & Purpose

 Erin loves culture and desires to see the Body of Christ become unified as the “one new man” revealed in Ephesians 2:11-22.
 She believes that very unity (yachad) defined throughout Scripture is precisely what Christ died to accomplish in His Bride according to John 17.
-Her chief calling is to write with the specific goal of equipping the Bride of Christ for her Bridegroom’s glorious return.
-For twenty years she has invested hundreds of hours researching the Bible and writing diverse works she believes Christ assigned to her for His Body, having drawn from the many experiences she’s had in her personal, ministerial and professional life as well as revelation Christ shared with her intimately.
 Erin has written on diverse topics in numerous genres, including non-fiction, fiction, bible studies, and children’s stories.
-Her goal is to reach the masses with the messages Christ has given her in the fullness of His Holy Spirit.

 Erin’s speaking and teaching both promote unity in the Body of Christ with an understanding of Christianity’s Hebraic roots.
-She speaks with a prophetic edge, teaching the Body of Christ the unadulterated truth of God’s Word — boldly and without apology.
-She covers many topics that are pertinent to the issues affecting the Church today which are often controversial, including eschatology, sanctification, end time bridal preparation, and the rampant deception that is invading the Church and deluding believers.
-Her speaking engagements include an interactive Q&A session for the audience afterward (when appropriate), which facilitates unity, broadens understanding, and affords corporate discussion.
+She covers many topics that are pertinent to the issues affecting the Church today, which are often controversial.
+Her speaking engagements include an interactive Q&A session for the audience afterward (when appropriate), which promotes unity, broadens understanding, and affords corporate discussion.

-God officially released Erin into the fulness of her calling in 2013 at the age of forty, at which time she began preparing to publish.
-She launched Appointed Time Ministries in 2014 as an online ministry which became an affiliate of United Tribes for Christ Fellowship in 2016.
-In 2018 she founded Appointed Time Press, LLC, her independent publishing company, a private label, which would host all her work, as well as the online ministry services and projects with Native America and Israel which are forged through her writing and speaking.
+In 2014 Erin launched Appointed Time Ministries as an online ministry which became an affiliate of United Tribes for Christ Fellowship in 2016.
+In 2018 she founded Appointed Time Press, LLC, her independent publishing company, a private label, which would host her work.
 Appointed Time Press, LLC is dedicated to creating quality Christian press for the end time generation.

-Today Erin reaches a worldwide audience, networking with individuals and ministries all over the world for the core purpose of preparing for the Church for Christ’s return.
+Today Erin reaches a worldwide audience, networking with individuals and ministries for the core purpose of preparing the Church for the return of Jesus Christ.